storojs72/bc-dstu-csharp/README.md

 # bc-dstu

-BouncyCastle with new ukrainian national standarts of block cipher (DSTU7624) and hash function (DSTU7564) Initial implemetations of DSTU 7624 (block cipher) and DSTU 7564 (hash function)
+BouncyCastle with new ukrainian national standarts of block cipher (DSTU7624) and hash function (DSTU7564)

 Great thanks Roman Oliynykov for initial C implementations:
 ----------------------------------------------------------------------------------